skyylex/ReactiveBeaver/README.md

 ### License
 ##### Code
-SKEPParser is released under the MIT license.
+SKEPParser code is available under the MIT license.
 See LICENSE for details.

 ##### Book sources
 All sources and compile tools were get from https://github.com/IDPF/epub3-samples